Commonwealth Nursery Demonstration Garden

-This project is a collaboration among the Los Angeles Parks Foundation, the Dept. of Recreation and Parks, and The Nature Conservancy.
-Special thanks to Grown in LA and Studio MLA for initial design and site work contributions.
+This project is a collaboration among the Los Angeles Parks Foundation, the Dept. of Recreation and Parks, The Nature Conservancy, and the Griffith J. Griffith Trust.
+Special thanks to Grown in LA, Mariposa Landscapes, Inc., Esther Margulies of the USC School of Architecture, and Studio MLA for initial design and site work contributions.

 Help us inspire Los Angeles by making a donation to support this beautiful garden!